Menu Close

 When selecting a hospice care facility for yourself or a loved one, the decision can be an overwhelming and emotional experience.
 It is crucial to collect as much information as possible and take the time to explore the many factors involved in choosing a hospice facility.
 These include levels of comfort and care, availability of resources, quality of amenities, comprehensive services offered, cost, proximity to family and friends, and staff credentials.

 In addition to researching online and talking with family members or friends who have had personal experiences, try consulting third-party sources such as online directories, professional organizations, and consumer review sites.
-Take responsibility for your research to make an informed decision that is right for you or your loved one—ultimately ensuring high-quality service in their final days.
+Take responsibility for your research to make an informed decision that is right for you or your loved one—ultimately ensuring high-quality care in their final days.

 Learn More About Choosing Hospice Care at Compassus

 Compassus is committed to helping you and your family make the best care decision for end-of-life care.
 If you’re unsatisfied with your current hospice care, Medicare and insurance providers enable you to transfer to a new hospice.
 You can also decide to end comfort care anytime and return to medical treatments for an illness.
 Compassus also provides support services and resources to help guide you through choosing hospice care.
-Contact us today at 833.380.9583 with any questions or learn more about how Compassus can help.